ariakoehler/ariakoehler.github.io/_posts/23-03-22-dynamical-systems.md

 method that conditions on model uncertainty in order to solve the system itself.
-They also use a quantification of model information to prove convergence properties of their algorithm, which could be challenging to show for other methods.[@chkrebtii] However, the use of Bayesian methods can lead to a variety of practical problems which the proposed methods will try to avoid, as noted above.
+They also use a quantification of model information to prove convergence properties of their algorithm, which could be challenging to show for other methods.[^chkrebtii] However, the use of Bayesian methods can lead to a variety of practical problems which the proposed methods will try to avoid, as noted above.